yeetfield/blog/content/posts/music.md

 ### Hosting
 It's pleasantly straightforward to make your own collection of music available on a self-hosted platform like [Navidrome](https://www.navidrome.org/), which gives you streaming ergonomics without any of the costs of Spotify that I mention above.
 Navidrome is a server that takes care of indexing and serving your music collection.
 While it comes with a decent web UI, it implements the Subsonic API, which makes it possible to use any number of other clients (including mobile phone apps) with it.
 I donate $9 to the primary developer's Ko-fi in lieu of payments to Spotify.

 I'm personally not interested in (or capable of) doing all the sysadmin work required to completely host it myself, so I gave [PikaPods](https://www.pikapods.com/) a try, but I found myself frustrated at the lack of support for anything beyond FTP, which meant I couldn't use `rsync` or even `scp` to move files around.
 In the long run, the ergonomics of adding music is vital to the whole self-hosting experience.
-I'm currently on the Oracle Cloud Infrastructure[^9] free tier, which has been decent and not frustrating so far[^10].
-With a proper Linux VM, adding new music is now as simple as running `rsync`.
+I'm currently on the Oracle Cloud Infrastructure[^9] free tier, which was decent and not frustrating[^10] until my free trial expired, at which point OCI deleted my Intel-based VM (and all the music I'd uploaded) without warning.
+The pain of learning how to use cloud services aside, adding new music is now as simple as running `rsync`.

 My instance is available [here](https://navidrome.yeetfield.com).